Living With Bears

 Living in Bear Country

-Whether you live in a rural or urban area of Alaska you are living and/or camping in bear country.
-The privilege of living in a state with large predators comes with responsibilities.
+Living in a state with large predators comes with responsibilities.
 In order to maintain healthy bear populations and reduce conflicts with bears, certain precautions should be taken.
-Whether it is keeping the garbage at your home secure, or maintaining a clean campsite, your behavior often dictates the bear’s behavior.
+Whether it is keeping the garbage at your home secure, or maintaining a clean campsite, your behavior often dictates the bear's behavior.
 Learn more about living and camping in bear country on these pages so that you, and the bears, can live safely together.

 - Bear Deterrent Electric Fences